-Specific Targets: An annual performance increase of 5%
+Specific Targets: An annual performance increase of 5% from a baseline of 12.5% as calculated in 2017-2018.

 Description: One of the characteristics of Career Pathways is the concept of learning in the context of careers; it was shown that students engaged in Career Pathways where math as taught in the context of career area learning did significantly better in math than did students not in career pathways.
 (Source: